Rajat117/aws-guide/Lambda/Overview.md

 - `C++`
 - `Rust`
 ## Externalize Dependancies
-- We can create layers of dependencies that don't change much each tim we update our lambda fn.
+- We can create layers of dependencies that don't change much each time we update our lambda fn.
 - Any other fn can also refer these layers.

 # Lambda Versions & Alias
 ## Versions
 As the name indicates we can have version of our lambda function code.
-Each deployed version is immutable except `$LATEST version`(Can't be changed).
+Each deployed version is immutable(Can't be changed) except `$LATEST version`
 - Version have their own ARN
 ## Aliases
-Alias can help you point to different versions.Alias are mutable.
+Alias can help you point to different versions.
+Aliases are mutable.
 E.g `Dev` Alias can point to `$LATEST` version & `Prod` alias can point to `V1`
 - Advantage of Blue/Green Deployment.(I might have mentioned it somewhere else(Probably Stages in Beanstalk) in the doc.
 Please search for it.
 I will add a link to that piece of code if I remember this)
 - Aliases have their own ARN as well.